 Workplace Mediation

 Workplace disputes can have a significant impact on morale, productivity and staff retention if left unresolved.
-Workplace mediation offers a confidential, structured and constructive process to address conflict at work, helping individuals and organisations move forward positively.
+Workplace mediation offers a confidential, structured and constructive process to address conflicts at work, helping individuals and organisations move forward positively.

 Workplace mediation is a voluntary process and both parties must agree to take part.
 The mediator remains neutral and does not impose a decision, instead facilitating open discussion and practical problem-solving.